How to draw a fashion croquis.

 In fashion, a croquis is a quick sketch of an ensemble.
 These expressive fashion illustrations bring an artist’s design to life.
 “Whether you’re working with seamstresses, pattern makers, fabric suppliers or sales reps, croquis can help everyone visualise what a collection will be,” explains fashion designer and creative director Lynn Doherty.
 So before you cut fabric and sew seams, you must solidify your ideas and create your own croquis.

 "Croquis are taller and disproportionate to a human body,” says designer Saudamini Madra.
 The fashion model figure is exaggerated with elongated legs, arms and neck.
-The average human body is about seven heads tall, but croquis often spun from eight to eleven heads tall.
+The average human body is about seven heads tall, but croquis often span from eight to eleven heads tall.
 This helps show the movement of the garment and how the clothes will drape on a person.
 Additionally, the details and facial features of croquis are often indistinct so the focus remains on the clothes.

 While it can be helpful to use a croquis template as you’re learning to draw, don’t be afraid to explore different body shapes and poses.
 From there, you'll find your own signature croquis style.